-A jury has found Pedro Hernandez guilty of killing 6-year-old missing child Etan Patz in 1979.
+A sentencing date of April 18 has been set for Pedro Hernandez, who was found guilty in February of killing 6-year-old missing child Etan Patz in 1979.

 Hernandez, 55, was a bodega worker at the time of the murder.
 He confessed in 2012 to luring Etan into a SoHo basement and strangling him to death.